NFL will allow teams to begin meeting with players virtually next Monday

 But this is far from a normal year due to the novel coronavirus outbreak, and until Monday it was unclear if the league would have any sort of offseason program or what it would entail.

-The league and the players association, though, added some clarity to how the NFL’s offseason will proceed on Monday, reaching agreement on some new parameters for the offseason program.
+The league and the players association, though, added some clarity Monday to how the NFL’s offseason will proceed, reaching agreement on some new parameters for the offseason program.

-Specifically, each team will be allowed to start their offseason programs on April 20 with three weeks of a “virtual period’’ to conduct meetings, workouts and non-football educational programs via Skype or what the league termed “any other appropriate platform.’’
+Specifically, each team will be allowed to start their offseason programs April 20 with three weeks of a “virtual period’’ to conduct meetings, workouts and non-football educational programs via Skype or what the league termed “any other appropriate platform.’’

 The “virtual period’’ must end by May 15.